X1AA - Harker Heights, TX Vet Center Relocation Sources Sought for Lease Space

 Description

-The Department of Veterans Affairs is seeking proposals for the lease of space for a new Vet Center in Harker Heights, Texas, as part of its initiative to enhance services for veterans.
+The Department of Veterans Affairs is seeking proposals for the lease of space for a new Vet Center in Harker Heights, Texas, as part of its initiative to enhance services for veterans and their families.
 The government requires a minimum of 6,103 ABOA square feet of contiguous space in a modern building that meets specific accessibility, security, and environmental standards, with a lease term of 20 years and options for early termination after 10 years.
-This procurement is crucial for providing readjustment counseling services to veterans and their families, ensuring a professional and accessible environment.
-Interested parties must submit their proposals by April 30, 2025, and can direct inquiries to Nicholas "Britt" Williams at Nicholas.Williams7@va.gov or Dominic Mabine at Dominic.Mabine@va.gov.
+This procurement is crucial for providing readjustment counseling services and fostering a supportive environment for veterans, emphasizing the need for high-quality facilities that reflect military pride.
+Interested parties must submit their proposals by May 7, 2025, and can direct inquiries to Nicholas "Britt" Williams at Nicholas.Williams7@va.gov or Dominic Mabine at Dominic.Mabine@va.gov.

 Point(s) of Contact